 And of course there was a catch.
 There’s always a catch to a Prophecy.

-Even given that this “Prophecy” manifestly *didn’t* play out the way the Prophecy claimed that it was supposed to — or not if you believe Harry Potter’s account of it, anyway — we still couldn’t identify the part that was a cheat.
+Even given that this “Prophecy” manifestly *didn’t* play out the way the text of the Prophecy claimed that it was supposed to — or not if you believe Harry Potter’s account of it, anyway — we still couldn’t identify the part that was a cheat.
 Or rather, the way of it that was a cheat.

 Because the Prophecy demons always cheat, too.

 We caught a lot of the other “true lies” related to that prophecy.
-We saw for ourselves that it wasn't that neither Tom nor Harry could live, but that neither could die until the Harrycrux was disposed of.
+We saw for ourselves that it wasn't that neither Tom nor Harry could live, but that neither could properly die until the Harrycrux was disposed of.
 We had it paraded right under our noses that Harry’s power to form, or attract, human attachments clearly had nothing whatsoever to do with the final confrontation — although it does seem evident that he never would have made to to the penultimate confrontation without it.
 And an assurance that this was going to take Tom down gave Harry the nerve to submit to it.
 But that alone, in itself, didn’t do it.

 But we did still know that there had to be a catch.

-We’ve even all known from the very minute that it was first hinted — all the way back in Book 3 — that a Prophecy was even in the equation that Tom Riddle would be sure to manage to roll himself up by trying to dodge it.
+We’ve all known from the minute that it was first hinted — all the way back in Book 3 — that a Prophecy was even in the equation that Tom Riddle would be sure to manage to roll himself up by trying to dodge it.
 Also that if Harry Potter supposedly had a power that Tom “knew not” then you could bet 10 to 1 that Tom Riddle had probably given it to him.

 But Harry Potter’s allegedly exceptional power to love the wizarding world out of Voldemort’s clutches never really materialized.
 He's a self-absorbed little clod right to the final page of the final book.
 And it wasn’t the Prophecy demons that sent us off on that particular wild goose chase.
 It was Albus.